eromatiya/A-Personal-Arch-Installation-Guide/README.md

-# A PERSONAL Arch Installation Guide
+# A Personal Arch Installation Guide

 #### This is a personal guide so if you're lost and just found this guide from somewhere, I recommend you to read the official [`wiki`](https://wiki.archlinux.org/index.php/Installation_guide)!
 This guide will focus on systemd-boot and UEFI setups, so we will not use `grub`.